WIS TV -- News Anchor/Reporter

 Being fair and accurate are two of the most important things when it comes to news.
 My goal is to bring news to the community that THEY are impacted by and care about.

 University of Florida – Bachelor’s Degree in Broadcast Journalism with a minor in Business Administration.

-My parents live in Orlando.
-I have one sister who goes to Auburn University and is studying to become a pilot.
+My parents live in Hilton Head.
+My sister graduated from Auburn in May 2018 and is now a pilot.